-- Assess whether the information can be transmitted by other secure means before using email emailing confidential data is not recommended and should be avoided where possible; - The use of Hotmail, BTInternet, G-mail or any other Internet based webmail service for sending email containing sensitive information is not permitted; - Where your conclusion is that email must be used to transmit such data: - Obtain express consent from your manager to provide the information by email; - Exercise caution when sending the email and always follow these checks before releasing the email: - Verify the details, including accurate email address, of any intended recipient of the information; - Verify (by phoning) the details of a requestor before responding to email requests for information; - Do not copy or forward the email to any more recipients than is necessary. - Do not send the information to any person whose details you have been unable to separately verify (usually by phone); - Send the information as an encrypted document attached to an email; - Provide the encryption key or password by a separate contact with the recipient(s) e.g., by telephone or in writing; - Do not identify such information in the subject line of any email; - Request confirmation of safe receipt.
+- Assess whether the information can be transmitted by other secure means before using email emailing confidential data is not recommended and should be avoided where possible; - The use of Hotmail/Outlook, BTInternet, Gmail or any other Internet based webmail service for sending email containing sensitive information is not permitted; - Where your conclusion is that email must be used to transmit such data: - Obtain express consent from your manager to provide the information by email; - Exercise caution when sending the email and always follow these checks before releasing the email: - Verify the details, including accurate email address, of any intended recipient of the information; - Verify (by phoning) the details of a requestor before responding to email requests for information; - Do not copy or forward the email to any more recipients than is necessary. - Do not send the information to any person whose details you have been unable to separately verify (usually by phone); - Send the information as an encrypted document attached to an email; - Provide the encryption key or password by a separate contact with the recipient(s) e.g. by telephone or in writing; - Do not identify such information in the subject line of any email; - Use the word 'Confidential' in the email subject to encrypt the email; - Request confirmation of safe receipt.